Maths Events and ActivitiesCTA

 Counting – Counting is done in many ways including counting forwards and backwards in various increments; work on place value and reading and ordering numbers.

-Learn Its – Learn Its are 72 number facts which are learnt throughout the years from Reception to Year 4.
+Learn Its – Learn Its are 72 number facts which are learnt throughout the years from Year 1 to Year 4.
 They are split across the different terms so that each class works on a few Learn Its at a time, to ensure they are fully embedded.
 36 are addition facts and 36 are multiplication facts; these are learnt in class and practiced at home and are tested once a week in school through the ‘Big Maths Beat That!’
 Challenge.

 It’s Nothing New – Children use a bank of facts and methods that they already have, to solve problems and that each step of progress is very small; children will use and apply their skills and methods to a range of different situations and problems.